-For starters, its camera is a step-up from the one found on its previous models like the, with an f2.2 fish-eye lens with a 180-degree angle of view and a 14-megapixel sensor.
+The camera is a step up from the one found on its previous models like the, with an f2.2 fish-eye lens that has a 180-degree angle of view and a 14-megapixel sensor.
 Though the camera can't physically move, you can digitally pan and tilt it to help you get the shot you're after.

-That makes it Parrot's most compact drone to date, and unlike the AR.Drone 2.0, the Bebop has a GNSS chipset with GPS, Glonass, and Galileo built in.
+Unlike the AR.Drone 2.0, the Bebop has a GNSS chipset with GPS, Glonass and Galileo built in.
 The chipset allows the Bebop to return to its take-off location on its own and hover in place 2 meters above the ground.
 The Bebop can fly in winds up to about 24 mph (40 kmh) and can reach speeds of around 45 mph (75 kmh).